w3f/polkadot-wiki/README.md

   braces.
 - `default` is either a literal value or an object with chain-specific defaults.
 - `path` is the query to run on the chain
 - `computed` is a value that should be set to `true` is the value does not need a `path`.
-Computer properties are computed in `computed.js`.
+Computed properties are exported from `computed.js`.
 - `filters` is an array of filters to apply on the value after it's been fetched (does not apply to defaults).
 Filters are defined in `applyFilters` or `inject.js`.